 Circle of fifths chord progressions

 Guitar background circle of fifths indicatedThe circle of fifths is often used for sequence of chords.
-This guide presents an overviews of progressions in all keys plus various concepts.
+This guide presents overviews of progressions in all keys plus various concepts.

-Circle of fifth progressions with 7th chords in all keys
+Circle of fifth progressions – 7th chords

 C - E7 - A7 - D7 - G7 - C